Charge Transfer and Zhang-Rice Singlet Bands in the Nickelate Superconductor $\mathrm{La_3Ni_2O_7}$ under Pressure: Model and method

-For DQMC simulation, we use a two dimensional $6 \times 6 \times 11=396$ orbitals lattice with periodic conditions for the 11-band Hubbard model, on which we have verified that the finite size effects are negligible in the parameter regime we study.
-For CDMFT study, we carry out computations in the normal state, where the $ 2 \times 2\times 11=44$ orbitals cluster effective impurity model is used.
-The Hirsch-Fye quantum Monte Carlo (HFQMC) is used as impurity solver.
-The time discretions are $\Delta \tau = 0.0625$ (DQMC) and $\Delta \tau = 0.078$ (HFQMC).
+For DQMC simulation, we employ two dimensional square lattices with $6 \times 6 \times 11=396$ orbitals at most.
+For CDMFT study, we carry out computations in the normal state, where an effective impurity model with the $ 2 \times 2\times 11=44$ orbitals is used.
+For more details on the methods see the \textit{Appendix}.